required packages

 datatable(data, list(dom = 't'))

-okay, lets now encrepth the phone numbers
+okay, lets now encrepth the phone numbers and generate the hashcode.

-hashed_data <- hash_phonenumbers(data, 'PhoneNumber', 'name', debug = FALSE)
+<- hash_phonenumbers(data, 'PhoneNumber', 'name', debug = FALSE)

 datatable(hashed_data, list(dom = 't'))